tobias/open_exception/README.md

 To configure, pass a block to the configure method:

     OpenException.configure do |oe|
-      # open_with can be one of the built in editors (:emacs, :macvim, :textmate)
+      # open_with can be one of the built in editors (:emacs, :emacs_with_trace, :macvim, :textmate)
-      # or a command to execute to open the file, where {file} and {line} will be replaced
+      # or a command to execute to open the file, where {file}, {line}, and {tracefile} will be replaced
-      # with the file path and line number, respectively.
+      # with the file path, line number, and path to tmp file holding the backtrace, respectively.
 See 'Editors' above for an example.
       # The default editor is :emacs.

       oe.open_with = :emacs